YacongWang/matlab_rosbag/COMPILING.md

     mkdir ~/matbag_ws && cd ~/matbag_ws

+### CMake
+If you are using OSX, go to the [Homebrew](http://brew.sh) website and follow the instructions to install.
+Then, install CMake and empy:

+    brew update
+    brew install cmake eigen pkg-config
+    pip install empy

 ### [Boost](http://www.boost.org/users/download/)
 Download and unpack the latest version of Boost and go to that directory.